 The Sochi Extreme Hotel will consist of 209 bedrooms and is located directly below the Alpine Ski slopes and right next to the Snowboard Park, both of which have been constructed for use in the 2014 Olympics.
 The idea is a business model developed by Extreme Hotels to provide centers of operation to extreme sports lovers, where a variety of activities are easily accessible.
+Unlike Liverpool Hotels, they won’t be economical for the everyday person but is worth a stay at least once in a lifetime.
 Collaborating with the Rosa Khutor Ski Resort Ski Development Company, Extreme Hotels hopes to build momentum for its opening by being clearly visible during the 2014 Winter Olympics in Russia.
 Once finished, Extreme Hotels claims that its Sochi complex will be one of the best extreme sports locations in the world and that it will draw a stark contrast between itself and traditional ski resorts.

 According to statistics, this hotel could in fact have a bright future.
 With over 150 million extreme sports participants in the world, Sochi’s Extreme Hotel hopes to capitalize on this market.
 There are no signs that the trends are slowing, either: extreme sports is the fastest growing sector in the sports field.
 ES and Rosa Khutor hope to monopolize on a model that involves creating a unique environment for extreme sports in Russia by developing a series of high-quality venues within close proximity and promoting an environment that caters to younger individuals.
 Extreme Sports is betting on success in Sochi and if successful, plans to replicate its design in some of the best extreme sports locations all over the world.